UPcload/FitAnalytics-WebWidget-iOS/README.md

 FITAPurchaseReporter *reporter = [[FITAPurchaseReporter alloc] init];
 ```

-For each line item present on the customer's order, create a new instance of **FITAPurchaseReport** and send it via reporter.
+For each line item present in the customer's order, create a new instance of **FITAPurchaseReport** and send it via reporter.

 ```objc
 FITAPurchaseReporter *report = [[FITAPurchaseReport alloc] init];